 Being fiscally responsible is one of the most important things to keep your organization running well.
 Most student organization financial matters are handled within the Student Organization Finance Center (SOFC).
-Thus, if your organization has any questions related to the group’s financial well-being, the SOFC should be your first stop.
-You can check the health (and wealth) of your organization’s accounts by logging into StuAct Online.
-The SOFC is located at 235 John J. Koldus Building.
+You can check the health (and wealth) of your organization’s accounts by logging into StuAct Online or get online answers to some of the most Frequently Asked Questions.
+However, our SOFC staff is always ready to help, and you can visit them at 235 John J. Koldus Building.
 The Center’s business hours are Monday, Tuesday, Wednesday, Friday from 8:00 am – 4:30 pm and Thursday from 10:30 am-4:30 pm.
 You can also contact the SOFC via phone at (979) 845-1114.

 Currently, there are three types of funding available to student organizations, so be sure to take advantage of this extra support as you plan your signature event.

 Risk Initiative Funding

 We know that unexpected things come up when organizing an event, and if they weren’t easily anticipated, you may be struggling to find a way to take care of them, especially if they are going to have an impact on the safety and well-being of your participants.
 Risk Initiative Funding is our way of helping you compensate for those unexpected, but important, aspects of your event that need to be addressed without having a negative impact your budget.
 If your event needs extra funding to help reduce unanticipated risks associated with your event, we want to help.
 Click here to learn more and begin the application.

 Student Organization Funding

 Does your organization need extra funds for a signature event or to help with your annual operating budget?
 Well, you’ve come to the right place!
 The Association of Former Students generously provides money that is allocated annually by the Student Organization Funding Assistance Board to assist with your organization’s financial needs.
 Click here to learn more about the funding requirements and how to begin the application process.